BigMurph619/Emerald-Murphmon/readme.md

 ALL opponents must have sensible and consumable held items.

-All move tutors, TMs, and items must be randomized.
+All move tutors and TMs must be randomized.

 Static Pokémon MUST NOT have level increase.